home lab

 A rack unit size U is a standard size for describing the vertical space available in a server rack.
 This standardized method of measuring ensures that the equipment fits perfectly.
 When selecting your home server rack, consider your current equipment and the potential for future expansion.
 Keeping an eye on the future helps ensure your server rack can adapt as your needs evolve.

-Exploring Different Types of Server Racks
+Different Types of Server Racks

-As the name suggests, desktop racks sit comfortably on or under your desk.
+As the name sounds, desktop racks sit comfortably on or under your desk.
 These compact solutions are ideal for small home offices with limited space.
 They offer ease of access and fit nicely into your existing office setup.

 Sysracks desktop or under desk rack